 The John L. Sullivan Picture Gallery.

-Sadly, although I asked for any photos from crew or passengers to be sent to me for addition to this page, so far no-one has managed to do so.
-Therefore all I have is some pictures found by Nick Sullivan (John's son) whilst sorting out John's personal belongings.
+I have some pictures found by Nick Sullivan (John's son) whilst sorting out John's personal belongings.
 Several of the pictures below are discoloured because they are taken from old slides.

 I cannot tell you very much about the photos except number three is of John with Captain Demitrios Challioris, Number eleven is John and Christine Venn singing in the ballroom and number 12 was taken at my Mum & Dad's place, along with me and my ex girlfriend Kerri Johnson, who was also a Stewardess on the Ellinis and Australis.